 If it is required to indicate a drawing or a photograph, the attribute PICREP must be used to indicate the file name (without the path) of the external graphical file.
-Picture files that form part of the ENC must be in TIFF format.
-Picture files in other formats may be used if a private agreement exists between the producing authority and receiver.
-An ECDIS may not be able to display files in formats other than TIFF.
+Picture files that form part of the ENC must be in Tagged Image File (TIF) format.